Our Key Staff

 Jonathan Bernis, President & CEO

-Jonathan Bernis is a Jewish believer in Jesus who has been active in Messianic Jewish ministry for more than thirty years and who currently serves as President and CEO of Jewish Voice Ministries International (JVMI).
+Jonathan Bernis is a Jewish Believer in Jesus who has been a leader in Messianic Jewish ministry for more than thirty years and who currently serves as President and CEO of Jewish Voice Ministries International (JVMI).

-JVMI’s mission is two-fold: Proclaiming the Gospel to the Jew first, and also to the Nations (Romans 1:16), and equipping the Church—providing education about the Hebraic roots of Christianity, the Church’s responsibility to Israel and the Jewish People, and keys to effectively and sensitively sharing Messiah with the Jewish People.
-Jonathan hosts JVMI’s daily television program, “Jewish Voice with Jonathan Bernis,” broadcast to over 575 million homes worldwide through local, cable, and satellite networks as well as the Internet.
+JVMI’s mission is two-fold: Proclaiming the Gospel to the Jew first, and also to the Nations (Romans 1:16), and equipping the Church—providing education about the Hebraic roots of Christianity, the Church’s responsibility to Israel and the Jewish people, and keys to effectively and sensitively sharing Messiah with the Jewish people.
+Jonathan hosts JVMI’s syndicated television program, “Jewish Voice with Jonathan Bernis,” broadcast to over 575 million homes worldwide through local, cable, and satellite networks as well as the Internet.

 Chuck Wooten, EVP & COO

 Chuck Wooten was called by God to become the Executive Vice President & Chief Operating Officer for Jewish Voice Ministries International (JVMI).

 He joined JVMI in November 2015 after a successful business consulting career.
 His clients ranged from Fortune 50 corporations to small, local nonprofit organizations.
 As the President & CEO of Corona Consulting Corporation, he delivered a wide array of business process services to his clients on a global scale.